blaklites/fb/README.rst

 *1. Publishing to Facebook*
 ===========================
 | For publishing, use the publish() method.
+Publishing means creating objects like:
+| a wall post, a like, events and albums, etc. Currently photo upload
+| is not supported.
+The method returns the id of the object created.
-At `developers.facebook.com/docs/reference/api/publishing/ <http://developers.facebook.com/docs/reference/api/publishing/>`_
+| At `developers.facebook.com/docs/reference/api/publishing/ <http://developers.facebook.com/docs/reference/api/publishing/>`_
 | under **'Other  Objects'**, see list of publish categories except "photos".
-Publishing includes
-| wrirting wall post, liking objects, creating events and albums, etc. Currently photo
-| upload is not supported

 ====================================
- *Example of publishing to facebook*
+ *Examples*
 ====================================
 |    import fb
 |    # Go to `developers.facebook.com/tools/explorer <http://developers.facebook.com/tools/explorer>`_ to generate test token